ProyectoIntegrador2018/apportateen/README.md

 ### Serve the application

-1. Go to the project directory and launch the application:
+1. Go to the project directory, install dependencies and launch the application:

 ```
-cd apportateen
+cd apportateen/apportateen_app
-cd apportateen
+npm install
 ng serve --open
 ```